-13.3.1.
+- 13.3.1.
 There are approximately 1000 salt bins located at strategic locations throughout the county.
 They are sited at known trouble spots in both urban and rural areas where particularly difficult conditions exist.
-These are subject to risk assessments whenever bins are requested or replaced.
+These are subject to risk assessments whenever bins are requested or replaced. - 13.3.2.
+Salt bins are replenished before the season commences and when instructed by the Highways Manager.
+The Service Provider replenishes using their labour and Shropshire Salt stocks.

-13.4.
-Weather Prediction and Information
+14. Weather Prediction and Information

-- 13.4.1.
-Road Weather Stations Shropshire Council currently operates eight road weather stations:-
+14.1.
+Road Weather Stations - Shropshire Council currently operates eight road weather stations:-

-- B4580 Race Course, near Oswestry

-- A488 New Invention, near Clun

-- A464 Bonningale, near Albrighton

-- A49 Weston Crossroads, near Wem

-- B4368 Shipton, near Bridgnorth

-- A528 Ellesmere "Cyclo"

-- A488 Fox Farm "Cyclo"

-- B4380 Shelton "Cyclo"
+B4580 Race Course, near Oswestry A488 New Invention, near Clun A464 Bonningale, near Albrighton A49 Weston Crossroads, near Wem B4368 Shipton, near Bridgnorth A528 Ellesmere "Cyclo" A488 Move Arms "Cyclo" B4380 Shelton "Cyclo"

-- 13.4.2.
-In addition, the Council has access to weather stations operated by the Highways England on the A5 near Oswestry, the A49 near Church Stretton, and to Telford and Wrekin Council's weather stations on the A442 at Crudgington and the A5223 at Horsehay.
+- 14.2.
+In addition, the Council has access to weather stations operated by Highways England on the A5 near Oswestry, the A49 near Church Stretton, and to Telford and Wrekin Council's weather stations on the A442 at Crudgington and the A5223 at Horsehay.

-- 13.4.3.
+- 14.3.
 Access has also been obtained to weather stations situated close to the county boundary in other counties such as Cheshire, Staffordshire, Herefordshire, Worcestershire and Powys County Councils.

-- 13.4.4.
+- 14.4.
 These stations provide some, or all, of the following data specific to the site:

 - Road Surface Temperature

 - Road State; dry, damp or moist, wet, wet with precipitation, ice, hoar frost or snow

 - Air Temperature

 - Dew Point

 - Wind Speed

 - Cloud Cover

-13.5.
+14.5.
 Maintenance of Ice Detection Equipment

-13.5.1.
+14.5.1.
 The roadside weather stations are maintained under the annual contract with Vaisala Ltd. The contract includes an annual service of each station prior to the start of the winter service season together with fault repairs throughout the season.
-Each Divisional Office has a key to the weather stations in their area.
+Each Divisional Office has a key to the weather station in their area.

-13.6.
+14.6.
 Road Weather Information Bureau Service

-- 13.6.1.
-The Council currently has a contract with Viasala Ltd to provide information on weather conditions from the eight Council owned and adjacent authorities and the Highways England weather stations.
-This information is available 24 hours a day during the winter service period and assists the duty officer in deciding whether or not to treat and if so, to determine by what time the treatment should be completed. - 13.6.2.
-The Ice-prediction system is crucial to the presentation of meaningful and accurate information. - 13.6.3.
+- 14.6.1.
+The Council currently has a contract with Viasala Ltd to provide information on weather conditions from the eight Council owned and adjacent authorities and the Highways Agency weather stations.
+This information is available 24 hours a day during the winter service period and assists the duty officer in deciding whether or not to treat and if so, to determine by what time the treatment should be completed. - 14.6.2.
+The ice-prediction system is crucial to the presentation of meaningful and accurate information. - 14.6.3.
 The information is obtained from the forecast provider via web sites.

-14. Road Weather Forecast
+14.7.
+Road Weather Forecast